dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * 10 MIN:
   * then as table discuss options and consolidate on 1 idea

+???
+* idea here is to just insert a bit of randomness, stochastic hill climbing - just in case one of these ideas can be improved a bit with some lateral thinking.

 ---
 name: Identify and Sketch Features - 30MIN